CurveDocs/curve-resources/docs/lp/pools.md

 # **StableSwap Pools**

-Stableswap pools utilize the stableswap invariant.
-For a better understanding of how it works, see [Understanding Curve (v1)](https://resources.curve.fi/base-features/understanding-curve/).
+Stableswap pools utilize the stableswap invariant within liquidity pools.
+For a better understanding of how it works, see [Understanding Curve (v1)](https://resources.curve.fi/base-features/understanding-curve/) or read the [whitepaper](https://docs.curve.fi/pdf/stableswap-paper.pdf).